joakimk/toniq/README.md

 Uses redis to persist jobs but is **not** resque/sidekiq compatible.
 If you need that then I'd recommend you look at [Exq](https://github.com/akira/exq).
 You can run both Exq and Toniq in the same app for different workers.

 If **anything is unclear** about how this library works or what an error message means **that's considered a bug**, please file an issue (or a pull request)!

+**Status**: Relatively new, but ready for production use and used in at least one small production app.

 ## Installation